SmartableAI/artificial-intelligence/_companies/collections/ai-companies-for-cancer-treatment.md

 ---
-title: "AI Companies for Cancer Treatment"
+name: "AI Companies for Cancer Treatment"
-excerpt: "Here is a list of AI companies focusing on cancer discovery and treatment."
+overview: "Here is a list of AI companies focusing on cancer discovery and treatment."
-type: collection
+type: "collection"
-heat: 7342
+heat: 50

 query: item.tags contains 'Cancer'